Dryer vent smells bad

 Cleaning

-The answer to 'dryer vent smells bad' is that a smelly dryer vent is typically caused by lint buildup, mold growth, or a clogged vent.
-This can lead to poor airflow, which causes the vent to smell musty or like rotten eggs.
-The symptoms include the smell, reduced drying efficiency, and potential fire hazard.
+The answer to 'dryer vent smells bad' is that a foul odor coming from your dryer vent is usually caused by lint buildup, mold growth, or trapped moisture.
+This can lead to a musty, mildew-like smell that permeates your laundry room and nearby areas.

 Step-by-Step Guide